 And in the winter, two fireplaces – one in the master bedroom and one in the great room with a Wisconsin limestone surround – keep the cabin toasty.
 The Queenslander’s elevation above ground makes installation and maintenance of electrical and plumbing systems a breeze.
 It also provides space to store boats and vehicles.

 Interested in seeing more pictures of this beautiful timber frame home?
-Visit the gallery, Room to Gather.
+Visit the gallery, Lake Michigan Residence.